aptible/www.aptible.com/content/posts/most_popular_languages_in_digital_health.md

 ---
-title: Digital Health’s Most Popular Frameworks
+title: The Most Popular Languages in Digital Health
-excerpt: "Working exclusively with companies in the digital health space, we are regularly asked about the technical trends in the space and one of the more common questions goes something like, “I’m thinking about building my new app in Go.
-Are you seeing other companies use it?”"
+excerpt: "Do you ever wonder how other healthcare companies build their technology?"
 author_name: Sam Yount
 author_email: sam@aptible.com
 author_id: sam
-posted: 2015-10-01
+posted: 2015-10-06
 section: Blog
 posts: true
 ---
 *This is the first in a series of blog posts exploring the state of the digital health landscape from a technical perspective.*

-Working exclusively with companies in the digital health space, we are regularly asked about the technical trends in the space and one of the more common questions goes something like, “I’m thinking about building my new app in Go.
-Are you seeing other companies use it?”
-As a deployment platform for nearly 100 (as of October 2015) digital health companies with over 550 deployed applications, we have visibility into a fairly large sample.
+Working exclusively with companies in digital health, we are regularly asked about technical trends.
+One common question is, "What types of languages and frameworks do you see the most?"
+As a deployment platform for nearly 100 (as of October 2015) digital health companies with over 550 deployed applications, we have some interesting data.

-Our methodology for the survey is fairly simple.
-We make language determinations based on  Git repos deployed on Aptible.
-We have made an effort to only include the primary production applications and exclude any helper or logging apps--the [ELK logging stack](https://www.elastic.co/products) is popular, but that doesn’t tell you much about how applications are being built.
+For this survey, we examined the primary language for apps deployed on Aptible.
+We have tried to only include primary production apps and exclude any helper or logging apps (e.g., the [ELK logging stack](https://www.elastic.co/products) is a popular utility to run on Aptible, but doesn’t us much about the main app.)
+Finally, of course, these data only represent apps deployed on Aptible, so  ASP.NET-specific languages are not represented.

-Finally, a caveat, we make no claims about this being the de facto survey of the digital health space.
-It’s only as accurate as the data source.

 <div id="piechart"></div>
 <script type="text/javascript" src="https://www.google.com/jsapi"></script>